cyberark/conjur/apidocs/src/secrets.md

 ### Add a secret [POST]

-Creates a secret value within the specified variable.
+Creates a secret value within the specified Variable.
 If a secret already exists, the value will be replaced with a new version.
 The twenty most recent secret versions are retained.

 #### Example with `curl`